 - The Yumi is a type of Japanese traditional asymmetrical bow, the bow length towers most of the European bows, and the grip is located at about two thirds of the distance from the upper tip.
 While it can't fire lance-sized projectiles, its range is still impressive due to the bow's length.
 There's also the Daikyu note , with an even longer bow length than the Yumi.

 - As far as toy bows go, the NERF Dude Perfect Signature Bow is gigantic.
 At over a meter long, it's more or less the size of a proper bow, hence being definitely big for children, which it's still partly marketed towards.
-This could explain why it was never ultimately released in its original form, the Platinum Bow for the Rebelle line, aimed towards young girls.
+This could explain why its original form, the Platinum Bow for the Rebelle line aimed towards young girls, had ultimately never been released.